MMcDowe812/Going-For-Gold/README.md

 1. Do regions of the world determine how well athletes will do per sport?
 2. Does Population increase sport success rate?
 3. Does number of athletes correlate to medal wins overall/per sport?
+4. Are certain countries more likely to win more medals?
+Specificlly gold medals?

 ## Tools Being Used
 Python/Pandas